 Comfort can mean different things to different people, but the Reactor received unanimous praise from our testers.
-The soft materials, stretchy fit, and comfy collar won it almost as high of a score as the Brooks Notch Thermal, but its boxy fit and short torso kept it from taking home the win in this category.
+The soft materials, stretchy fit, and comfy collar won it a high score, but its boxy fit and short torso docked it a couple points.

 The Reactor's polyester/elastane blend was much cozier than the vast majority of its short-sleeve competitors.
-But at the end of the day, nothing could compare with the Notch's fleece-lined interior.
-If you don't need something quite that warm, but you do need long sleeves to protect your appendages on winter days, the Reactor might be the perfect layer for you.
+If you don't need something mega warm, but you do need long sleeves to protect your appendages on winter days, the Reactor might be the perfect layer for you.

 This shirt is super stretchy, much more so than our summer layers.
-The Notch has a ton of stretch as well, and we generally agreed that the two are equal on this metric.
 The Reactor does have flatlock seams, something our testers truly obsess over, and we always appreciate when a shirt's seams are removed off the top of the shoulder to prevent chafing or rubbing when wearing a pack.

-The main reason the Reactor scored behind the Notch in this category, however, was the fit.
-The shoulders and upper torso have a more athletic fit than the Notch, but the bottom was a bit strange.
+The shoulders and upper torso have an athletic fit, but the bottom was a bit strange.
 This shirt flares out around the waist, which we found less than flattering.
-Additionally, it was much shorter than the Notch, and when we stretch our arms upward, our stomachs become exposed and a cold breeze slipped on.
+Additionally, it was short, and when we stretch our arms upward, our stomachs become exposed and a cold breeze slipped on.

 To be fair, when we decided to add two winter layers to this review, we didn't expect either of them to be as breathable as their lighter counterparts.
 That being said, we were pretty impressed with the Reactor's ability to keep us dry and warm at the same time, something that's hard to come by with any base layer!

 The Reactor has some great paneling, our term for describing a manufacturer's decision to methodically apply different materials to different parts of the body.
 Reaching from the underarm down the side, this garment has a lighter material to help heat escape.
-On one hand, the Notch Thermal's panels are more extensive, stretching down the length of the arm.
-On the other hand, the Reactor's material is more breathable throughout, so these panels aren't quite as necessary.
-Our testers agreed that the Reactor is more breathable than the Notch, so if you're looking to crank up the volume on a cool day, this might be the better choice.
+Our testers agreed that the Reactor is very breathable, so if you're looking to crank up the volume on a cool day, this might be the better choice.

 During our months of hands-on testing, we realized that shirts really have two things going on that are working simultaneously to keep us cool, dry, and comfortable: breathability and drying time.
 Breathability, as we described above, measures how well a shirt lets heat and moisture escape.
 Drying time, on the other hand, tells us how quickly a shirt wicks away moisture once it has been saturated.

-The Reactor was both more breathable and a faster dryer than the Notch, thanks mostly to its lighter material and lack of fleece.
-While the Notch is definitely warmer, the Reactor's polyester fabric dried impressively quickly.
+The Reactor was both breathable and a fast dryer, thanks mostly to its lighter material and lack of fleece.
+Its polyester fabric dried impressively quickly.
 This is absolutely key to keeping us from freezing during a winter workout.
 When a shirt gets wet and takes too long to dry out, that moisture makes us cold the moment we stop moving or when a breeze catches up to us.
 If your winter workouts involve high-octane activity, there's no denying why the Reactor is our Top Pick for Winter.